ShangJixin/ShangJixin/README.md

 ## Job
 I will try to improve myself...

-Although still a student, I still have a headache about looking for a job.
+Although is a student, I still have a headache about looking for a job.

 <!--
 **ShangJixin/ShangJixin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.